awslabs/voice-powered-analytics/README-QuickSight.md

 }
 ```

-### Step 2 - Create an Athena table for Initial Data Discovery
+## Step 2 - Create an Athena table for Initial Data Discovery

-In this step, we're going to use the fields we saw in the json document.
-To do that, we need to create a HIVE external table in Amazon Athena.
+In this step, we're going to use the fields we saw in the json documents.
+To do that, we need to create a table in Amazon Athena.
 This will allow us to query the data at rest in S3.
+The twitter data is stored as JSON documents and then compressed in s3.
+Athena supports reading of gzip files and includes json SerDe's to make parsing the data easy.

 There is no need to copy the dataset to a new bucket for the workshop.
 The data is publicly available in the bucket we provide.
-You will however need to create an Athena database and table to query the data.
-The twitter data is stored as JSON documents and then compressed in s3.
-Athena supports reading of gzip files and includes json SerDe's to make parsing the data easy.

 <details>
 <summary><strong>Create Athena table (expand for details)</strong></summary><p>